mattbrand/campconquer/README.md

 - [ ] player HTML page -- when logged in, shows activities etc
 - [ ] only one goal: 60 min of combined moderate&vigorous
 - [ ] create a separate endpoint for game so that moves don't always get sent
+- [ ] add player_id to PlayerOutcome in & out
+- [ ] validate max. one capture per game
+- [ ] check steps in the background at least 1x/day, not just when players connect

 ## chores